abc5051001/Song-generator/README.md

 ii.
 Select a random octave from 1 to 7 (we're ignoring the incomplete octaves 0 and 8) iii. join the note type, note, and octave together, and write this as a line in the output file</p>
 <p>c.
 If the note duration selected doesn't fit in the measure, throw away this note and try again in the
-next iteration of the loop, to pick a new random index to try until a note type that fits is selected.
+next iteration of the loop, to pick a new random index to try until a note type that fits is selected.</p>
-Parameters: filename (string) the name of the output file to write to, tempo (int) the BPM of the song, tuning (float) the base frequency to use for the note A4, and num_measures (int) the number of measure of song to write Return value: None (all output goes to a file)</P>
+<p>Parameters: filename (string) the name of the output file to write to, tempo (int) the BPM of the song, tuning
+(float) the base frequency to use for the note A4, and num_measures (int) the number of measure of song to write</p>
+<p>Return value: None (all output goes to a file)</P>